vipickering/mastr-cntrl/README.md

 - [PESOS](https://indieweb.org/PESOS) Notes created on [Quill](https://quill.p3k.io) are supported.
 - [Webmention](https://indieweb.org/webmention) Webmentions via Twitter and Medium are supported via [Brid.gy](https://brid.gy) and [Webmention.io](https://webmention.io).
 (Webmention.io will be deprecated once Mastrl Cntrl accepts Webmentions)
 - Syndication Endpoint - Mastr Cntrl will supply a list of 3rd party site accounts to syndicated towards.
 But currently will not action them
+- [Webmention](https://indieweb.org/webmention) Like/Favourite is  supported and appear underneath posts.

 ### Not yet supported